Internal bicategories: Motivating examples

 Now consider the $3$-categorical structures pictured in Figure~\ref{fig-staircase}.
-At the extremes, we have a 3-category and a tricategory.
-(See Definition~\ref{def-tricat} in the Appendix for the notion of tricategory in question.)
-In between we now have two notions, a bicategory in $\oCAT$, and a category in $\tCAT$.
+At the two extremes, we have 3-categories and tricategories.
+(See Definition~\ref{def-tricat} for our notion of tricategory.)
+In between we have two intermediate notions, bicategories in $\oCAT$, and categories in $\tCAT$.
 A bicategory in $\oCAT$ has a category of objects, a category of 1-cells, and a category of 2-cells, and therefore has two distinct kinds of 1-arrows (namely 1-cells and 1-morphisms) and two distinct kinds of 2-arrows (namely 2-cells and 1-morphisms of 1-cells).
 A category in $\tCAT$ has a 2-category of objects and a 2-category of 1-cells, and therefore also has two kinds of 1-arrows (the 1-cells and the 1-morphisms) and two kinds of 2-arrows (the 1-morphisms of 1-cells and the 2-morphisms).
-This profusion of different types of 3-categorical structures may seem perverse, but in fact examples naturally separate into these various cases: 2-categories form a 3-category, tensor categories form a category in 2-categories, and conformal nets form a bicategory in categories.
-The latter two examples were discussed in Section~\ref{sec-localalg}.
+Our main examples of $3$-dimensional categorical structures naturally separate into these various cases: 2-categories form a 3-category, tensor categories form a category in 2-categories, and conformal nets form a bicategory (actually a dicategory) in categories.
+Note that there are a number of examples in the literature of notions of 3-categorical structures where 1-cells or 2-cells have multiple types.
+For instance, Shulman~\cite{shulman-constructing} and Garner--Gurski~\cite{garnergurski} study respectively monoidal double categories and multi-object monoidal double categories, which (interpreted as 3-categorical structures) have one type of 1-arrows and two types of 2-arrows; Grandis--Par\'e~\cite{grandispare-cubicalglobular,grandispare-intercategories} investigate 3-cubical categories and `intercategories', which can have three types of 1-arrows and three types of 2-arrows.

-Though interesting examples occur at various stages of these progressions from strict to weak higher categories, bordism categories always have the form of weak $(n-1)$-categories in categories, and so this penultimate structure plays a distinguished role in local field theory.

-Local field theories are functors between symmetric monoidal $n$-categorical structures.
 One technical convenience of the internal higher category framework is that it easily accommodates symmetric monoidal structures.
 For instance, in the 3-by-3 staircase of Figure~\ref{fig-staircase}, we can replace $\thCAT$, $\tCAT$, $\oCAT$, and $\zCAT$ by respectively any 4-, 3-, 2-, and 1-category.
-In particular, we can consider bicategory objects in the 2-category SMC of symmetric monoidal categories.
-Bicategory objects in SMC will be our preferred model for symmetric monoidal 3-categories.
+In particular, we can consider bicategory objects in the 2-category SMC of symmetric monoidal categories---a bicategory object in SMC is a type of symmetric monoidal tricategory.